uyenle/Python_Learning/README.md

-# Python-projects
+# Python Learning

-# Contain all Python code for practice
+Contain all Python code for practise